African Sapphire Mining Guide

 Songea, the most productive sapphire mining region in Tanzania, has been worked since the mid 1990s.
 Most of the stones tend to be blue.
 A majority of the finds go to Thailand for treatment before they reach the market.
 Although two mechanized mining companies have been working the area in recent years, most of the mining activity is small scale.

 Recent discoveries near Kibuko of pink sapphire deposits have produced some beautiful stones and large hauls up to 100 carats in six months.
-Tunduru to the south was quite actively being mined until buyers left in 1999 for newly discovered deposits in Madagascar.
+Tunduru to the south had been quite actively being mined until buyers left in 1999 for newly discovered deposits in Madagascar.
 A paved road linking Tunduru to the coast and then Songea has recently been finished, making these areas much less isolated, and hopefully drawing back renewed interest.

 While sapphire production levels have varied over the years, Tanzania is considered to have tremendous future potential.
 The Tanzanian government is actively involved in building a sustainable future for its promising gemstone industry and there’s a lot of optimism about its growth.
+Many variety of sapphire colors are still being round in Tanzania as we move into 2020.
+More colored stone deposits have led to renewed interests in mining efforts for sapphires and rubies, with pink sapphires continuing to be a large part of Tanzania’s beautiful sapphire offerings.

 Kenya Sapphire Mining